 I was extremely fortunate to have a doctor in the very beginning who had type one diabetes herself.
 She allowed me to text her whenever I had any concerns or questions, or if I just needed someone to cry to.
 I was certainly not blessed to have type-one diabetes, but I was lucky to have such a strong support team compared to most.

 First you start with insulin, needles, lancets, test strips, blood meters, alcohol pads, glucose tabs, glucagon, and ketone strips.
 These are your basic consumable medical supplies.
 From there, you learn about continuous glucose monitors, diabetic pumps, and different types of insulin that work on different time frames based on your body’s needs and carb ratios.
-These are there to enhance your life with diabetes and make things easier (and they do) but they come with a hefty price, one that in most cases is not covered by insurance.
+This equipment is all necessary for good management, but they come with a hefty price, in most cases not covered by insurance.

 My Continuous Glucose Monitor (CGM) was paid totally out of pocket – no coverage for that at all – and runs about $1200.
 Before I meet my deductible, the sensors and transmitters for the CGM cost me $1500 and $400 each, respectively, but once I meet my deductible that costs drops to $265.
 As for my consumable medical supplies, I am very fortunate to be part of the 3 Dimensions of Care program through my husband’s work.
 The program lets me meet with the pharmacist at their company pharmacy, a few times a year to go over my diabetes care with them.
 The company graciously covers the cost of many of my supplies saving me hundreds of dollars a year, easily.